 Watergate Salad is an easy potluck go-to recipe straight from Grandmas era.
-Pistachio pudding with folded in whipped toppings and nuts take me right back to being 10 years old again with this traditional fruit salad recipe.
+Pistachio pudding with folded in whipped toppings and chopped pecan nuts take me right back to being 10 years old again with this traditional fruit salad recipe.

 When I was a little girl I could always count on my grandma to make the best meals.
 And while the food was typically the same menu (after all, she didn’t have Pinterest), it was always amazing.

-This scandalous watergate salad just reminds me of being free, of stealing a marshmallow out of a bowl, of playing in the back yard and it was literally at every family function till grandma stopped cooking.
+This scandalous watergate salad just reminds me of being free, of stealing a marshmallow out of a bowl, of playing in the back yard and it was literally at every family function.

 In fact, my grandma STILL makes it for Thanksgiving and its 2019 at the time of this post!
 I hope you fill find this retro fruit salad recipe as enjoyable as I do and it makes your next picnic super special!